kamilprzybyl/ft_ls/README.md

 # ft_ls
 This project is made mainly for fun and just for basic knowledge.
-Also I warn you, the code I have written here is quite disappointing as I wasn't experienced in programming at all back then
+Also I warn you, the code I have written here is quite disappointing as I wasn't experienced in programming at all back then<br />
 It doesn't follow norm and probably has a lot of leaks and bugs, please understand

 <br />